DayZ-Mirrors/dayzdockerserver/README.md

 A Linux DayZ server in a Docker container.
 The main script's functionality is derived from [this project](https://github.com/thelastnoc/dayz-sa_linuxserver).
 That functionality is described [here](https://steamcommunity.com/sharedfiles/filedetails/?id=1517338673).
-The goal is to reproduce all that functionality and add even more while keeping it all in Docker.
+The goal is to reproduce some of that functionality but also add more features.

 ## Caveat Emptor